-ANSWER: Defendant Mohammed admits that in 2012, he was criminally charged for violations of 18 U.S.C. §§ 641 and 642 but denies the remainder of the allegations contained in this paragraph.
+ANSWER: Defendant Mohammed objects to the undefined and prejudicial term "shaking down."
+Without waiver, Defendant Mohammed admits that in 2012, he was criminally charged for violation of 18 U.S.C. §§ 641 and 642.
+Except as specifically admitted, Defendant Mohammed denies the remaining allegations contained in this paragraph.